sebdah/git-pylint-commit-hook/README.md

 git-pylint-commit-hook
 ======================

 Pre-commit hook for Git checking Python code quality.
+The hook will check files ending with `.py` or that has a she bang containing `python`.

+Set the threshold for the quality by updating the `LIMIT` value in the `pre-commit` hook.

 Installation
 ------------